 Summary: OHA oversees congregate meal sites and the Commodity Supplemental Food Program.
-SNAP-Ed works with several of the congregate meal sites to provide direct education programming and PSE when possible.
-Future work will include needs assessments of senior patrons from around the state to assess need for direct programming as well as assess cultural relevance of available meals provided.
+SNAP-Ed works with several of the congregate meal sites to provide direct education and PSE programming when possible.
+Future work will include needs assessments of older adult patrons from around the state to assess need for direct programming as well as assess cultural relevance of available meals provided.
 Future PSE work will aim to work with OHA and caterers to diversify menus to meet patron needs while maintaining nutrition integrity.